Residual Connections Harm Generative Representation Learning: Introduction

 While solving the gradient propagation issue, residual connections impose a specific functional form on the network; between residual connections, each layer (or block of layers) learns to produce an update slated to be added to its own input.
 This incremental functional form may influence the computational procedures learned by the network~\citep{greff2016highway}.
 Alternatives to residual and highway networks exist that do not share this functional form, but implement other kinds of skip-connection scaffolding in order to assist gradient propagation~\citep{larsson2016fractalnet,huang2017densely,zhu2018sparsely}.
 Thus, shortcut pathways, rather than a specific form of skip connection, are the essential ingredient to enable the training of very deep networks.
 Nevertheless, nearly all modern large-scale models, including those based on the transformer architecture~\citep{vaswani2017attention} incorporate the standard residual connection.

 This design choice holds, even as deep learning has shifted into an era driven by self-supervised training.
 The shift to self-supervision brings to the forefront new learning paradigms, including those based on contrastive~\citep{ wu2018unsupervised,he2020momentum,chen2020simple,caron2021emerging,grill2020bootstrap}, generative~\citep{ goodfellow2014generative,DBLP:journals/pami/KarrasLA21,DBLP:conf/nips/HoJA20,DBLP:conf/iclr/SongME21, song2023consistency,rombach2022high}, and autoencoding~\citep{kingma2013auto,he2022masked,li2023mage} objectives.
 Many systems in the generative and autoencoding paradigms rely on ``encoder-decoder'' architectures, often styled after the original U-Net~\citep{ronneberger2015u}, which contains additional long-range shortcuts between corresponding layers in mirrored symmetry about a central bottleneck.
 With representation learning as a goal, one typically desires that the middle bottleneck layer produce a feature embedding reflecting abstract semantic properties.
 The interaction of skip-connection scaffolding for gradient propagation with encoder-decoder architectures, self-supervised training objectives, and bottleneck representations has not been carefully reconsidered.
 This is a worrisome oversight, especially since, even in the supervised setting with standard classification architectures, prior work suggests that unweighted identity shortcuts may be a suboptimal design decision~\citep{savarese2017residual,fischer2023optimal}.
+Intuitively, identity shortcuts may not be entirely appropriate for capturing high-level, semantic features as they directly inject low-level, high-frequency details of inputs into outputs, potentially compromising feature abstraction.
+We explore this issue within generative learning frameworks, including masked autoencoders (MAEs)~\citep{he2022masked} and diffusion models~\citep{DBLP:conf/nips/HoJA20}, leading paradigms for self-supervised image representation learning and generation.
+Our experiments demonstrate that identity shortcuts significantly harm semantic feature learning in comparison to an alternative we propose: gradually decay the weight of the identity shortcut over the depth of the network, thereby reducing information flow through it (Figure~\ref{fig:teaser}).
+With increasing layer depth, our approach facilitates a smooth transition from a residual to a feed-forward architecture, while maintaining sufficient connectivity to train the network effectively.
+Unlike prior work on learned gating~\citep{srivastava2015highway} or reweighting~\citep{savarese2017residual} mechanisms for residual connections, our method is a forced decay scheme governed by a single hyperparameter.